-The Charlotte International Cabinet offers several internships each academic semester and in the summer.
-These internships are non-salaried positions, but offer an opportunity to garner a wealth of knowledge pertaining to international relations, business and governance.
-CIC interns also have the chance to build professional relationships with dynamic members of Charlotte's international community.
+The Office of International Relations offers one to two internships each academic semester and in the summer.
+These internships offer an opportunity to garner a wealth of knowledge pertaining to international relations, economic development and governance.
+As these positions are non-salaried, students are required to receive academic credit for their internship.

 Intern duties may include: